Every gun owner should own at least one .22 LR firearm. The ammo is ubiquitous…and affordable at around 5 cents a round.

-The Buckmark requires you to remove the slide bridge which is annoying enough by itself but it also means you need tools, yes tools, plural, to take the thing down.
+The Buckmark requires you to remove the slide bridge, which is annoying enough by itself.
+But it also means you need tools, yes, tools, plural, to take the thing down.

-Of course, the Buckmark also excels in other areas, and like just about every mag-fed gun on this list, comes in a 10+1 capacity, and like the Mark IV and the victory, it also comes with a 5.5 inch bull barrel.
+Of course, the Buckmark also excels in other areas.
+Like just about every mag-fed gun on this list, it comes in a 10+1 capacity and a 5.5-inch bull barrel.

-4. Walther P22 QD
+4. Walther P22

-The legendary Walther P22 was noted for it’s awesome trigger, clean design, and tactical styling.
+The legendary Walther P22 was noted for its awesome trigger, clean design, and tactical styling.

-Best of all, the P22 is a DA/SA pistol so you have that second-strike capability if you have a light primer strike, which is a common issue with .22LR ammo.
+Best of all, the P22 is a DA/SA pistol, so you have that second-strike capability if you have a light primer strike — which is a common issue with .22 LR ammo.

 Honestly, this is the gun I’d have if I could only own one from this list.

 5. Heritage Rough Rider .22

-A single-action six shot like those wielded by your favorite Western heroes, the Rough Rider might just have the best fun-to-money ratio of any gun on the list.
+A single-action 6-shot, like those wielded by your favorite Western heroes, the Rough Rider might just have the best fun-to-money ratio of any gun on the list.

-It’s also a great gun for working on your accuracy as the low round count and almost-but-not-quite painfully slow reload will have you picking and placing your shots carefully.
+It’s also a great gun for working on your accuracy, as the low round count and almost-but-not-quite painfully slow reload will have you picking and placing your shots carefully.

 The trigger is surprisingly good, no doubt a product of the simple single-action design more than anything, but that’s okay.